 Functions for video transfer provide video capture and output, perform object detection, and distribute video to users.
-For video transfer, we consider two service scenarios depending on user requests, devices, and real-world environments.
-First scenario is a video rate adjustment.
-When a new camera or device is developed, the performance of the camera capturing the video may not match the performance of users' devices.
+For video transfer, we consider three functions depending on user requests, devices, and real-world environments.
+First function is the video I/O. When a new camera or device is developed, the performance of the camera capturing the video may not match the performance of users' devices.
 In that case, the function to change the rate and resolution of the video is needed.
 Users can also change the video resolution and rate depend on the network environment they are placed in.
-Second scenario is the selection of object detection methods.
+Second function is object detection.
 Users switch object detection methods appropriate to the location of the robot or information the users want.
-For example, in a shopping service, when a robot is moving through the halls of a shopping mall, users may select fast but coarse-grained method, and when users want to know the detailed classification of a product, they select slow but fine-grained method.
-Also, when new object detection methods are developed, service
+For example, in a shopping service, when a robot is moving through the halls of a shopping mall or window shopping by walking a street, users may select fast but coarse-grained method, and when users want to know the detailed classification of a product in a specific store, they select slow but fine-grained method.
+Fine-grained object detection is supposed to be used at the user side to provide detailed information about the object based on the user's preference or intention.
+Also, when new object detection methods are developed, service developers implement additional functions to support them.
+Third function is the video distribution.
+A video transfer service which requires real-time video transmission from robots to users may use UDP and mpeg-ts, and other video transfer service may use HLS (HTTP Live Streaming) for transmitting video to multiple users.
+HLS is a live streaming protocol using HTTP, which allows video delivery/playback to be executed on a web server/client.
+HLS can distribute video to multiple users at the same time, but HLS transfers the chunk of video with TCP, which makes the delay larger.
+Table 1 summarizes the functions for video processing that are used to realize service scenarios in Section 3.3.